SmokeyStack/SmokeyStack.github.io/docs/downloads/add_on.md

             <span style="font-size: 30px;">SmokeyStack's Skyblock</span>
         </div>
         <div style="margin: 0.5em 0.8em;">
             <span style="color: #000000;">Yes, another skyblock add-on.
 Best of all, you can use this pack on any world, any seed!
 This one takes inspiration from ilmango's skyblock series!
-Of course it doesn't have all the features due to Bedrock's limitation.</span>
+Of course it doesn't have all the features due to Bedrock's limitation.
+Learn more about it's feature on the <a href="https://mcpedl.com/smokeystacks-skyblock/" target="_blank" title="MCPEDL">MCPEDL page</a></span>
         </div>
         <div style="margin: 0.5em 0.8em;">
             <span style="color: #000000;">Download for the add-on can be found <a href="https://github.com/SmokeyStack/smokey_skyblock/releases/latest/download/smokey_skyblock.mcpack" target="_blank" title="Github">here</a> </span>